sgmurphy/wordpress-plugins/events-manager/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.4.7.2 =
+* fixed buddypress menu issue introduced in 6.4.7 by re-adding commented-out line
+* fixed advanced search options not showing up in some inline setting combinations
+* fixed 'hidden' feature in 6.4.7 for saved searches via cookies defaulting to enabled (can now be re-enabled in wp_options -> dbem_search_form_cookies)
+* updated 6.4.7 changelog with some missing changes
+* added selectize options to em_options_select() function
+* alpha feature - added phone field options to settings page if EM_PHONE_INTL_ENABLED is enabled (validation and more options on the way)
+* moved welcome notice option to EM_Admin_Notices
+* removed timthumb admin notice (outdated)
+* fixed minor security vulnerability allowing multisite blog admins to dismiss Events Manager network admin welcome notice (reported by PatchStack)
+* fixed medium security vulnerability allowing unauthorized users to modify booking statuses (reported by WordFence Security)
+* fixed medium security vulnerability allowing stored XSS to be submitted when adding an event (reported by WordFence Security Team)

 = 6.4.7.1 =
 * Fixed JS error preventing customizing columns in bookings admin table